An Overview of Wrongful Death Claims

 What's more, a plaintiff must prove that the defendant should be held liable for their injuries.
 When it comes to wrongful death claims, there is lots to do and very little time to do it.

 If you have questions about filing a wrongful death claim for the unexpected loss of a loved one, we strongly encourage you to contact us or schedule a free consultation.
-With nearly 40 years of combined legal experience, Houston wrongful death lawyers Neal Davis and Jed Silverman specialize in securing the best possible outcome in complex cases.
+With 20 years of legal experience, Houston wrongful death lawyer Neal Davis specializes in securing the best possible outcome in complex cases.
 Best of all, our expert services don't cost a penny unless we win - that's our No Fee Unless We Win Guarantee.